chroanz/rails-blog/README.md

 3. Install the dependencies:
     bundle install

+4. Run migrations by using:
+    rails db:migrate

-4. Start the local server:
+5. Start the local server:
     rails server

-5. Open your browser and access: http://localhost:3000
+6. Open your browser and access: http://localhost:3000

 ## Features